Palazzo del Governatore.

 The Mourat Reis Mosque: Tekke Murat Reis ottoman complex entrance (top left), the Ottoman cemetery (bottom) and the minaret (left).

-At the south-west corner of the Ottoman cemetery, behind the Tennis Club stands "Villa Kleobolos", a kiosk-like house, where lived the philhellene and friend of Rhodos poet and novelist Lawrence Durrell for two years (from 20/05/1945 to 10/04/1947) with his future wife Eve Cohen.
-So for his fans this is a "must visit" place.
+At the south-west corner of the Ottoman cemetery, behind the Tennis Club, stands "Villa Kleobolos", a kiosk-like house, where lived the philhellene and friend of Rhodos poet and novelist Lawrence Durrell for two years (from 20/05/1945 to 10/04/1947) with his future wife Eve Cohen.
+So, for his fans, this is a "must-visit" place.

 Durrell held the post of Information Officer in the British Military Administration of the Dodecanese.